-In the process of human evolution, after the advent of individuals and communities, the third unit that was formed was government.
-In fact, any alteration in the organization of the humans throughout the history was a response to one or more mounting demands.
+In the process of human evolution, after the advent of individuals and communities, the third unit that was formed was the government.
+In fact, any alteration in the organization of humans throughout history was a response to one or more mounting demands.
 Government was a unit made to tackle the issues and problems which would occur within communities.
-Personally, I believe that every existing concept in the world, couldn’t have survived under the treads of the history if it were not highly demanded by a severe need.
-Hence, In my opinion, there are issues that a person cannot solve alone, even with the aid of his or her family as a small community; thus, there should be a greater source of help called the government.
-I will support this idea with two following reasons.
+Personally, I believe that every existing concept in the world, could not have survived under the treads of history if it were not highly demanded by a severe need.
+Hence, in my opinion, there are issues that a person cannot solve alone, even with the aid of his or her family as a small community; thus, there should be a greater source of help called the government.
+I will support this idea with the two following reasons.

-First off, there are problems, if not solved by the government, arguments and chaos will inevitably arouse.
+First off, there are problems that, if not solved by the government, inevitably give rise to arguments and chaos.
 In other words, lack of an organization that has the authority and public acceptability will lead to attempts made by unqualified individuals and small groups which may not be approved and admitted by the majority of the people and undoubtedly cause instability of society.
 As an example, there was a tribe in which a young lad was supposed to watch for the dangers threatening his family during the night.
 He was also given a gun to do so.
-At the midnight, when he couldn’t possibly see his sorroundings, he accidentaly shot a young boy from another tribe in the leg, so the other one went lame.
-The second boy’s family decided to get even with the prior tribe in the name of justice.
-They came to the conclusion that the best decision is “eye for an eye”, hence, did the same thing to the first boy who had unintentionally pulled the trigger.
-As a result, an endless feud and animosity emerged between the two tribes that wouldn’t have aroused if there had been a reliable government as an unbiassed third party to interfere with the issue and judge between the two struggling tribes.
+At midnight, when he could not possibly see his surroundings, he accidentally shot a young boy from another tribe in the leg, so the other one went lame.
+The second boy’s family decided to get even with the first tribe in the name of justice.
+They came to the conclusion that the best decision was “an eye for an eye” and did the same thing to the first boy who had unintentionally pulled the trigger.
+As a result, an endless feud and animosity emerged between the two tribes, which would not have aroused if there had been a reliable government as an unbiased third party to interfere with the issue and judge between the two struggling tribes.

-Secondly, people who try to tackle their problems by their own, not only might harm themselves, but also may possibly end up putting many people around them in fatal danger.
+Secondly, people who try to tackle their problems on their own not only might harm themselves but also may possibly end up putting many people around them in fatal danger.
 By mentioning these kinds of problems, I specifically want to emphasize health-related issues.
 For instance, during the pandemic of COVID-19, almost all governments around the world implemented a national vaccination program to decrease the rate of infection and stop the mounting number of fatalities.
 At the time, there were a group of people who were suspicious and/or afraid of the government’s plan for vaccination and refused to get vaccinated.
-This group of people by not trusting the government and trying to self-solve the problem put the older, more vulnerable ones to risk of death due to the COVID-19 virus and slowed down the process of virus eradication.
-If it weren’t for their indiscriminate decisions, many more lives could have been saved by the government’s vaccination scheme.
+This group of people, by not trusting the government and trying to self-solve the problem, put the older, more vulnerable ones at the risk of death due to the COVID-19 virus and slowed down the process of eradicating it.
+If it had not been for their indiscriminate decisions, many more lives could have been saved by governments’ vaccination plans.

 In conclusion, I believe there are problems that individuals cannot and should not try to solve without asking for the government’s help.
-This is because some of these issues if tackled by people, may lead to argumentative and chaotic consequences.
-In addition, there are decisions, if made by an incompetent person, could end up putting other people’s lives and health at risk.
+This is because some of these issues, if tackled by people, may lead to argumentative and chaotic consequences.
+In addition, there are decisions that, if made by an incompetent person, could end up putting other people’s lives and health at risk.

 Comments